n8henrie/n8henrie.github.io/_posts/2015-12-28-control-an-rf-outlet-with-siri-via-homebridge.md

 ## Step 6: Run automatically at boot

-Once everything is working, you’ll probably want this service to be available all the time.
+Once everything is working, you'll probably want this service to be available all the time.
 To make a startup script for Raspbian Jessie: `sudo vim /etc/systemd/system/homebridge.service`

 Here is what seems to be working for me, you may need to change the paths: